MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 - **Current purchase status** – Show the latest status of the purchase.
 - **User country** – Show one, multiple, or all countries or regions.
 - **Product category** – Show one, multiple, or all product categories.
 - **Transaction date** – Show transaction data by date.
-You can select dates in the calendar, enter them manually, or use the slider to select ranges of dates.
+You can select dates in the calendar, enter them manually, or select ranges of dates.

 To clear previous selections, hover over the category name, and then select the eraser symbol on the right.
 Note that one value must be selected for the **Aggregation level** option.